Ngcakanimt/Csc102-Project/README.md

-# Csc102-Project
+# Csc102-Project by Obtuse Minds

-A crazy 8 card game
+This is a card game of crazy 8